Abbas1Hussein/flutter_quill_extensions_lite/README.md

 - **Image**: Adds support for image embeds in the Quill editor.
 You can customize the image view and choose from different size options.

+- **Box**: Provides a custom box element in the editor to enhance the content layout.

 - **Divider**: Allows you to add a custom line (divider) and customize its attributes, such as color and bold.

+- **Table**: Adds support for creating tables in the Quill editor.

 - **Export Data**: Easily export editor content to a text file.
 You can choose to encode the data in base64 format for added security.
 Note the Export Data only work in `desktop`